CaptHoagg/Social-media-analytics-pensilia-case/Readme.md

 ### Project Overview

 This project focuses on analyzing social media data for Pensilia, a leading beauty clinic in Vietnam, to enhance their social media marketing strategies.
-The analysis aims to understand the performance of their posts, audience engagement, and overall effectiveness of their communication strategies across various social media platforms including Facebook, Instagram, TikTok, and YouTube.P
+The analysis aims to understand the performance of their posts, audience engagement, and overall effectiveness of their communication strategies across various social media platforms including Facebook, Instagram, TikTok, and YouTube.

 ### Project Structure
 ![Overall Process](Images/Overall_process.png)